Five Tips for Better Small-Business Cyber Security

 2. Pinpoint Your Vulnerabilities

-Hackers look for known, fixable issues – say, when a commonly used software announces a patch – and target users least likely to respond promptly.
-“Small organizations don’t necessarily have dedicated resources to monitor these updates, and attackers know this,” says Sophia.
-If you can’t afford a dedicated on-site security staff, don’t fret: automated alerts and third-party outsourcing will help you stay protected.
+Hackers look for known, fixable issues – such as when a commonly used software provider announces a patch – and target users least likely to respond promptly.
+If you cannot afford dedicated on-site IT security staff to, for example, monitor for updates, there are other, scalable, options to help protect you, such as automated alerts and third-party outsourcing.

 3. Limit Administrative Privileges

 Which employees are currently system administrators – and do they really need to be?
-“Perpetrators are looking for that one user who has access to the plethora of data,” she warns.
-“If you can restrict access only to people who absolutely require it, threat actors have to work that much harder to ‘hit the data jackpot’ and are either more likely to be detected or move on to an easier target.”
-Strong password management is essential, but implementing logging and multi-factor authentication for enhanced user privileges cannot be overlooked.
+“Perpetrators are looking for the user who has the keys to the kingdom,” Sean warns.
+Restricting data access to the people who absolutely require it forces threat actors to work harder to ‘hit the data jackpot’.
+In doing so, they are either more likely to be detected or they will simply move onto an easier target.
+“This is a business for these threat actors!
+They wish to maximize their returns,” says Sean.
+“With an abundance of ripe low hanging fruit there is little need for these criminals to focus their attention on the top of the tree.”
+Strong password management is essential.
+So is implementing logging and multi-factor authentication for enhanced user privileges.

 4. Get Everyone Involved